A section of Water Walk by John Cage. Image: Chrisfred3 – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=67958084

 Slow time

-On 23rd June, 10:30-12 (GMT), Tim Etchells and Adrian Heathfield round off the series with their discussion of slow time.
+On 23rd June from 10:30-12 (BST), Tim Etchells and Adrian Heathfield round off the series with their discussion of slow time.
 Adrian and Tim are to discuss the nature and practice of durational performance.
 What forms, methodologies and performative strategies might emerge from an engagement with long duration, and how is our experience of time shifted by it?
 Adrian Heathfield draws upon his knowledge and research of live art performance, and particularly his long association with Taiwanese American artist Tehching Hsieh, whose series of year-long performances he helped curate as part of exhibitions at the Venice Biennale and the Dia Art Foundation, New York.
 Tim Etchells shares his long exploration of durational work with Forced Entertainment Theatre Company, including their 24-hour performances of ‘Quizoola’ (1996) and ‘Who Can Sing A Song to Unfrighten Me?’
 (1999). which will close the series.
-Please keep an eye on this page for further updates on booking and dates for June and July.

 You are warmly welcomed to join us.